Initial Coin Offerings (ICOs) and Token Sales

 Why Participate in an ICO?

-ICOs can be appealing for several reasons:
+ICOs attract investors for several reasons:

 Risks and Challenges of ICOs